apecloud/kubeblocks-addons/examples/postgresql/README.md

 kubectl port-forward svc/prometheus-operator-kube-p-prometheus -n monitoring 9090:9090
 ```

-And you can acccess the Prometheus dashboard by opening "http://localhost:9090" in your browser.
+And you can access the Prometheus dashboard by opening "http://localhost:9090" in your browser.

 - Similarly, use port forwarding to access the Grafana dashboard locally